ablygo/ablygo.github.io/syntax-ideas.md

 `pure (...)` and `pure $ ...`, as the pure is implicit.
 Though possibly it would still be necessary if someone wrote out a do-block explicitly; I'm not sure if that should be read intentionally or not.

-I'm aware that idiom brackets are a bit different (not requiring the bangs), but I feel like explicit is better than implicit in this case, as it allows a mix of effectful and pure arguments nicely, and intuition about the `{putLine !getLine}` transfers to the pure-terminated case.
+I'm aware that idiom brackets are a bit different (not requiring the bangs), but I feel like syntactic consistency is more important, and it also allows a mix of effectful and pure arguments nicely, and intuition about the `{putLine !getLine}` transfers to the pure-terminated case.

 One last point behind this syntax is it's not intended to be used to compress as much information into a single line as